 Section 1.
 Prescription.
 All actions or claims accruing under the FCPA and these Rules shall prescribe after five (5) years from the time the financial consumer transaction was consummated, or after five (5) years from the discovery of deceit or non-disclosure of material facts, Provided, That such actions shall, in any event, prescribe after ten (10) years from the commission of such violation.
+Provided, further, That for insurance contracts, the prescriptive period for the commencement of action provided under the Insurance Code shall apply.

 Section 2.
 Transitory Clause.
-ICREs shall be given a period of six (6) months from the effectivity of these Rules to perform the following:
+ICREs shall be given a period of one (1) year and six (6) months from the effectivity of these Rules to perform the following:

 - a.
 Conduct a gap analysis of their current consumer protection practices vis-à-vis the provisions of these Rules; and - b.
-Create an Action Plan duly approved by the ICREs' Board of Directors to achieve full compliance within a reasonable period of time but in no case longer than one (1) year from the effectivity of these Rules.
+Create an Action Plan duly approved by the ICREs' Board of Directors to achieve full compliance within a reasonable period of time but in no case longer than one (1) year and six (6) months from the effectivity of these Rules.